xuwd11/Recommender_Systems/docs/milestone3/EDA_and_revised_project_statement.md

 To wrangle data for EDA and predictive modeling, we first checked and cleaned duplicate reviews (same user reviews same business).
 We identified 1 case of duplicates involving 2 reviews; we simply dropped one of them since the ratings happen to be the same.
 Then we dropped barbershops and closed restaurants (~16.4% of rows in "business"), and kept reviews and users associated with remaining restaurants.
 Finally, we converted "user\_id" and "business\_id" to integers to save space and speed up computations.
 We checked the number of restaurants in each city (there are 980 cities in the remaining dataset), and sampled a small set by extracting data associated with restaurants in a medium-size city (we chose Champaign, which contains 878 opened restaurants, here) for the debugging of EDA and predictive modeling codes.

+To build a recommender system, we can do collaborative filtering or content filtering.
+To perform collaborative filtering, we only need restaurant ratings from each user, which we can obtain by keeping 3 columns, i.e., "user\_id", "business\_id" and "stars", in "review".
+Content filtering requires a profile for each user or each restaurants, which characterizes its nature; we can obtain the required data by merging "review" with "user" and "business" through "user\_id" and "business\_id" respectively.

 ### Noteworthy findings of the EDA
 ### Revised project statement